wp-graphql/wp-graphql-woocommerce/docs/handling-user-authentication.md

 }
 ```

-As the name states it all it confirms the existence of the auth and refresh tokens.
+As the name states, this confirms the existence of the auth and refresh tokens.

 ```javascript
 export async function getAuthToken() {